WomenPlusPlus/deploy-impact-22-openedu-b/README.md

 * Limited to CC-by-SA license
 * Focus on content already hosted in the Wiki Universe
 * Use links to refer to existing content instead of uploading material
-* Avoiding duplication is not key.
+* Avoiding duplication is not key
 * Finding relevant content is important (as even Wiki staff is often unaware)

 We identfied the main users as content creator, moderator, content searcher, and admin.